 Since he began CaliforniaFallColor.com, Poimiroo has transformed how Californians and the nation see California’s autumn from a season of a few days, to a three-month traveling show that descends 10,000 feet from tree line to sea shore.
 In doing so, he has awakened California residents to the singular autumn beauty to be found in their state’s forests and created a newly discovered season of wonder for outdoor enthusiasts.

-John Poimiroo’s influence on outdoor recreation began at the Eldora Ski Area in Colorado (’73) where he introduced the concept of skiing on manmade snow to skeptical Coloradans and established one of the first corporate ski leagues.
+A fourth-generation Californian, John Poimiroo’s influence on outdoor recreation began at the Eldora Ski Area in Colorado (’73) where he introduced the concept of skiing on manmade snow to skeptical Coloradans and established one of the nation’s first corporate ski leagues.
 He was a member of the Mainline Inc. team (’74) that helped consolidate State and private holdings into the mountain resort Squaw Valley is today and later helped establish the Corporate Ski Challenge.
-A second-generation ski patroller, he retired with a national appointment after 17 years patrolling and was commended for producing radio winter safety minutes and coordinating the U.S. National Ski Jumping Championships in 1976, the last time ski jumping occurred on Squaw Valley’s 80 meter Olympic hill.
+A second-generation ski patroller, he retired with a national appointment after 18 years ski patrolling and was commended for producing radio winter safety minutes and coordinating the U.S. National Ski Jumping Championships in 1976, the last time ski jumping occurred on Squaw Valley’s 80 meter Olympic hill.
 He subsequently was one of the first patrollers on the American River Bike Patrol.

 At Yosemite National Park (’85-’92), his use of humor by SF Chronicle cartoonist Phil Frank on drink cups, table cards and placemats influenced visitors to stop feeding park animals, protect fragile meadows by staying on trails and reduce traffic by riding on park shuttle buses, and he informed the world that there are no limits to what a disabled person can do through his management of media coverage of the ascents of El Capitan and Half Dome by paraplegic climber Mark Wellman.